 Anyway… Crazy, Creepy or Just French?
 My conclusion: Just French (and maybe a bit drunk).

 Then there was the old lady in the metro.
 She was looking a bit worse for wear, and she approached me and asked for a Euro.
 I searched around in my wallet and handed her a pile of coins, which she promptly sifted through and then gave me the most hateful look I’ve ever been given, accompanied by a soft and venomous growl.
 What?
 Maybe I had just fallen short of a Euro... it couldn’t have been less than 90 centimes...
 GIVE ME A BREAK!
 I’m a struggling wannabe writer and the dollar is not so hot right now.
-Assuming she’s benefiting from the incredibly generous French unemployment system, she should probably have given ME a Euro.
 But whatever.
-I coughed up some more change, she gave me another look of icy disdain, and moved on, having thoroughly put me in my place.
+I coughed up some more change.
+She gave me another look of icy disdain, and moved on, having thoroughly put me in my place.

 Crazy, Creepy, or Just French?
 My conclusion: Crazy… and quite French.
 And definitely drunk.

 Speaking of the metro….
 On my way home from work, I have come across the same woman three or four times, and her behavior leads me to believe that she is quite short-tempered indeed.
 Each time I have observed her, I have been reaching the platform just as she is fleeing it, SCREAMING: “Putain!
 J’en ai marre de ce merdite metro!
 Je m’en fou!
 Je m’en fou!
 Je m’en fou!” (“Whore!
 I’ve had enough of this shitty metro!
 I don’t care!
 I don’t care!
 I don’t care!”)
 Whoa, lady.
 We all know rush hour is rough, but calm down and have a kir.